-At one time a student of Carl Jung, Latvian parapsychologist Konstantīns Raudive (1909 –1974) was inspired by Jürgenson’s work and became a dedicated researcher of EVP.
+At one time a student of Carl Jung, Latvian parapsychologist Konstantīns Raudive (1909 –1974)—frequently spelled "Konstantin" Raudive in the literature—was inspired by Jürgenson’s work and became a dedicated researcher of EVP.
 Experimenting with new methods of capture and categorizing their characteristics, Raudive is widely regarded as the first to apply a rigorous methodology to the research of EVP.
 He also took Jürgenson’s extra-terrestrial route for a while, perhaps out of loyalty to his eccentric progenitor, but eventually Raudive settled upon two likely causes for EVP: thought-forms psychically imprinted onto the medium; or, voices of the dead rendered electromagnetically onto the medium.
 Raudive published the findings of his lifetime of research in his 1971 book, Breakthrough: An Amazing Experiment in Electronic Communication with the Dead.

 Classification A EVP: "A clear and distinct voice or sound that is universally accepted and undisputed, because it must be understood by anyone with normal hearing and without being told or prompted to what is being said or heard.
 It can be heard without the use of headphones."